DemetrioPerez91/DragonBallAR/README.md

 -The dragonballs are limited by de location to prevent users from aquiring more than one set

 -Dragonballs reset every week

+## Current Issue

+I am trying to figure out how to add the green gridto the map.
+I tried using an image vew at first but then learned that it probably wasa better to use an Overlay, which is fairly difficult.